Swifticul/UntetherUTM/README.md

 ## Info

-UntetherUTM is a (work-in-progress) UTM client that replaces JitStreamerAttach with sbatupoc to allow for untethered JIT activation when installed using SideStore
+UntetherUTM is a modified UTM client that replaces JitStreamerAttach with sbatupoc to allow for untethered JIT activation when installed using SideStore

 ### Requirements